LOG-postech/SAM-overparam/README.md

-# Analyzing Sharpness-aware Minimization under Overparameterization
+# Critical Influence of Overparameterization on Sharpness-aware Minimization

 This repository contains JAX/Flax source code for arXiv paper [Analyzing Sharpness-aware Minimization under Overparameterization](https://arxiv.org/abs/2311.17539) by [Sungbin Shin](https://ssbin4.github.io/)<sup>&ast;</sup>, [Dongyeop Lee](https://edong6768.github.io/)<sup>&ast;</sup>, [Maksym Andriushchenko](https://www.andriushchenko.me/), and [Namhoon Lee](https://namhoonlee.github.io/).

 ## TL;DR

-We analyze the effects of overparameterization on several theoretical and empirical aspects of sharpness-aware minimization.
+We uncover both empirical and theoretical results that indicate a critical influence of overparameterization on SAM.

 ## Abstract

 Training an overparameterized neural network can yield minimizers of different generalization capabilities despite the same level of training loss.
-With evidence that suggests a correlation between sharpness of minima and their generalization errors, increasing efforts have been made to develop an optimization method to explicitly find flat minima as more generalizable solutions.
-However, this sharpness-aware minimization (SAM) strategy has not been studied much yet as to whether and how it is affected by overparameterization.

-In this work, we analyze SAM under overparameterization of varying degrees and present both empirical and theoretical results that indicate a critical influence of overparameterization on SAM.
-Specifically, we conduct extensive numerical experiments across various domains, and show that there exists a consistent trend that SAM continues to benefit from increasing overparameterization.
-We also discover compelling cases where the effect of overparameterization is more pronounced or even diminished along with a series of ablation studies.
-On the theoretical side, we use standard techniques in optimization and prove that SAM can achieve a linear rate of convergence under overparameterization in a stochastic setting.
-We also show that overparameterization can improve generalization of SAM based on an analysis of two-layer networks, and further, that the linearly stable minima found by SAM have more uniform Hessian moments compared to SGD.
+Meanwhile, with evidence that suggests a strong correlation between the sharpness of minima and their generalization errors, increasing efforts have been made to develop optimization methods to explicitly find flat minima as more generalizable solutions.
+Despite its contemporary relevance to overparameterization, however, this sharpness-aware minimization (SAM) strategy has not been studied much yet as to exactly how it is affected by overparameterization.
+Hence, in this work, we analyze SAM under overparameterization of varying degrees and present both empirical and theoretical results that indicate a critical influence of overparameterization on SAM.
+At first, we conduct extensive numerical experiments across vision, language, graph, and reinforcement learning domains and show that SAM consistently improves with overparameterization.
+Next, we attribute this phenomenon to the interplay between the enlarged solution space and increased implicit bias from overparameterization.
+Further, we prove multiple theoretical benefits of overparameterization for SAM to attain (i) minima with more uniform Hessian moments compared to SGD, (ii) much faster convergence at a linear rate, and (iii) lower test error for two-layer networks.
+Last but not least, we discover that the effect of overparameterization is more significantly pronounced in practical settings of label noise and sparsity, and yet, sufficient regularization is necessary.

 ![fig](./figures/main.png)